jackcoral89/jackcoral89/README.md

 - I currently work for [Loccioni Group](https://www.loccioni.com/en/) on a HMI (Human Machine Interface) for monitoring by robot that scans train rails 🚆
 - I work from home with a focus on frontend technologies 🤓
 - I'm learning [React](https://reactjs.org/) and [.NET 5](https://dotnet.microsoft.com/)
-- A little look at the [MEAN](https://www.mongodb.com/mean-stack) Stack
 - Cycling and mountain obsessed 🚴‍ ⛰

 ## How find me 🕵️‍